Aladin000/Topologies-Randomness/AAreplay-DACS/README.md

 AAreplay reads one recorded gossip simulation and reconstructs how a message spread through the network, round by round.
 It is a browser app: you load a single event-log file, watch the spread animate inside a square frame, and step, scrub, zoom, and inspect any moment of the run.
 It does not simulate anything itself.
 It is a faithful viewer for runs produced elsewhere.

-AAreplay is the companion viewer to [**AAron**](https://github.com/Aladin000/AAron), the gossip simulator built for the bachelor thesis *Topologies & Randomness in Gossip Networks* (Matteo Cannata, Maastricht University, Department of Advanced Computing Sciences, 2026).
+AAreplay is the companion viewer to [**AAron**](../AAron-DACS), the gossip simulator built for *Topologies & Randomness in Gossip Networks* (Matteo Cannata, Maastricht University, Department of Advanced Computing Sciences, 2026).
+Both tools live in the same repository: AAron in [`AAron-DACS/`](../AAron-DACS), AAreplay in `AAreplay-DACS/` (this folder).
 AAron runs simulations and writes event logs; AAreplay plays them back.

 > **AAron simulates and writes `result.json`.
 AAreplay plays it back.**
 > AAreplay never runs a simulation of its own.
 It only visualizes what the file already records, which is exactly what keeps the picture an honest reflection of the run.